 Signup for the 14-day trial on Flywheel.
 If you like, you can buy after the 14-day trial ends.

-The only limitation with the trial is the site cannot be indexed by Google.
+The only limitation of the trial is the site cannot be indexed by Google.
 This is to obviously prevent Google spam.
-Unlike other providers, Flywheel creates a cloud instance which on your site is run on.
+Unlike other providers, Flywheel creates a cloud instance on which your site is run.
 So it’s super fast and dedicated to your site.